Ford Ranger (T6): Thailand

 In November 2024, the racing-style MS-RT model was added to the line-up.
 The MS-RT model was developed in collaboration with Ford, MS-RT tuning and M-Sport, Ford’s motorsport partners in Europe, and is designed to be the ‘Ultimate Street Truck’.
 The MS-RT model uses the 3.0-litre V6 turbo-diesel engine (4WD), 21-inch diamond-cut aluminium alloy wheels, motorsport-inspired body design and a lowered suspension.

 In September 2025, the XLS, Wildtrak (non-V6) and Raptor V6 models became available with the Extra Pack option.
 The Extra Pack consists of decorative exterior stickers, new alloy wheel designs and a black sports bar.

+In March 2026, the Super Duty model was introduced in Thailand, with the 3.0-litre V6 turbo-diesel engine (4WD) and Double Cab body.
+During the same month, the Wildtrak X model using the 3.0-litre V6 turbo-diesel engine (4WD), was also added to the line-up.

+In August 2026, the Wolftrak model was introduced in Thailand, with the 2.0-litre EcoBlue single-turbo engine available with two-wheel and four-wheel drive, was also added to the line-up.